Italian Herb Tomato Bread

 Don’t have a food processor?
 Use a blender, or chop it all by hand – just use a cutting board with a juice groove to catch the tomato juices.
 After all, that tomato juice is important to maintain the proper liquid ratio!

-If you find that your tomatoes aren’t particularly juicy, add just a little more milk to make sure the mixture has just enough moisture to come together.
-Think crumbly biscuit dough, not a traditionally ‘wet’ quick bread that pours from the bowl into the loaf pan.
+If you find that your tomatoes aren’t particularly juicy, add just a little more milk (or even an extra egg if your batter is REALLY dry) to make sure the mixture has just enough moisture to come together.
+Think biscuit or scone dough, not a traditionally ‘wet’ quick bread that pours from the bowl into the loaf pan.

 Tips and Tricks for the Best Italian Herb Tomato Bread